Imaging a semi-classical horizonless compact object with strong redshift: Introduction

-Certainly, the lensing scenario discussed above is for classical black holes.
-It is well known that GR still has its own issues, e.g. existence of singularities, incompatibility with quantum theories, etc, whose resolution may require quantum gravitational corrections to come into play.
-In particular, one of the puzzling issues of the quantum nature of black holes is the information paradox \cite{Hawking:1976ra}, which is not resolved yet.
-In this sense, the identity of black holes consistent with quantum theory is still unknown.
+The lensing scenario discussed above is for classical black holes.
+It is well known that GR still has its own issues, e.g. existence of singularities, incompatibility with quantum theories, etc, whose resolution may require quantum gravitational corrections.
+In particular, one unresolved puzzle of the quantum nature of black holes is the information paradox \cite{Hawking:1976ra}, which indicates that the identity of black holes consistent with quantum theory is still unknown.
 Essentially, the problem is related to the presence of horizons \cite{Mathur:2009hf,Raju:2020smc}, and therefore, the possibility that large quantum corrections may appear at the horizon scale and even avoid the formation of a horizon \cite{Mazur:2001fv,Mathur:2005zp,Barcelo:2007yk,Almheiri:2012rt,Kawai:2013mda,Barcelo:2015noa}, should be seriously considered.
 It thus becomes crucial to investigate whether one can probe these horizon-scale quantum effects via the shadow images of these quantum-corrected black holes \cite{Held:2019xde,Liu:2020ola,Brahma:2020eos,Afrin:2022ztr,Eichhorn:2022oma,Zhang:2023okw}.